g4m3r0/my-portfolio/content/project/proxy-buddy/index.md

 ---
-title: Proxy Buddy
+title: Proxy Buddy [2012 - today]
 summary: Proxy Buddy is an award-winning proxy scanner and proxy tester.
 It allows to automatically and easily scrape, test, filter, and export thousands of public proxy servers according to your requirements.

 tags:
   - Software
-  - .NET
+  - NET
   - Desktop

 date: "2016-04-27T00:00:00Z"